barstoolbluz/ghcli/README.md

 ### 🐚 Shell Integration

-The environment builds shell-specific wrappers that:
+If using an encrypted local file, the environment builds shell-specific wrappers that:

 1. Pull your token from secure storage
 2. Inject it as an env var for GitHub CLI